 Often people destroy their own dreams of business ownership by confusing casual inquiry with real research.
 It is a classic case of "shooting yourself in the foot."
-For example, you can be interested in a certain type of business and check out the Yellow Pages or search engines to see how many of them there are.
+For example, you can be interested in a certain type of business and check a search engine to see how many of them there are.
 That is interesting - but it tells you nothing about the size of the market, the markets niche or the retail business targets.
 It may be that the market is under-served or you might ask a competitor about the business.
 Don't expect an unbiased opinion!